 In addition to the daily rate, staff accommodations and meals are provided.
 All Positive Adventures Field Staff will be enrolled to receive pro-deals.
 Staff returning for the following year are eligible for the Returning Staff Bonus and WFR Reimbursement Program.

 If you have an interest in a position at Positive Adventures, we would love to hear from you!
-Please fill out the following survey.
+Please fill out the following application.
 This will serve as an informal 1st interview.
-Once you have submitted your survey, please send your cover letter, resume, contact information for three professional references to firstname.lastname@example.org.
+Once you have submitted the application, please send your cover letter, resume, contact information for three professional references to email@example.com.

 Thank you for your interest in Positive Adventures!